 - The Garden Museum: Complete your exploration of London gardens by visiting this museum devoted to British gardening history, with an extraordinary garden of its own.
 This fine reproduction of a 17th-century knot garden boasts historically authentic plants and ornamentation.

-- The Flanders Fields Memorial Garden: This garden at Wellington Barracks is being constructed to commemorate troops who died in the First World War.
+- The Flanders Fields Memorial Garden: This garden at Wellington Barracks commemorates troops who died in the First World War.
 Soil used in the garden was taken from battlefields and war cemeteries in Flanders, Belgium.
-The garden is due to open in autumn 2014.